5 Coat Warning Signs of Illness in Dogs & Cats

-• Itch shows up as visible behavior: scratching, rubbing, paw chewing, and restless sleep.
+- Itch shows up as behavior: scratching, rubbing, paw chewing, and restless sleep are the visible signals.

-• Common drivers include parasites, dryness, allergies, infections, and ear or paw irritation.
+- Common drivers: parasites, dryness, allergies, infections, and ear or paw irritation.

-• A quick skin-and-coat scan helps you decide what’s urgent versus watch-and-track.
+- Scan before you act: a quick skin-and-coat check tells you what's urgent versus watch-and-track.

-• Gentle grooming and thorough rinsing can reduce irritation without stripping the skin.
+- Groom gently: thorough rinsing and the right bathing frequency reduce irritation without stripping skin.

 When dog itching a lot becomes the soundtrack of your evenings, it’s rarely “just a habit.”
 It’s a visible signal: the skin is irritated, the coat looks less settled, and your dog’s comfort shows it.
 Dog itch relief starts with noticing patterns—when the scratching spikes, where it’s focused (ears, paws, belly), and what else changed recently (grooming, food, season, new bedding).
 Those details help you separate a short-lived flare from an ongoing issue that deserves a clearer plan.